tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 <b><i>Unblocking function keys may expose the underlying operating system, particularly the red and green phone keys will give access to the start menu and programs.</i></b>

-The table below shows the behavior of RhoElements when Function Keys are pressed given the possible configuration settings:
+The table below shows the behavior of the application when Function Keys are pressed given the possible configuration settings:

 <table border=1 width="100%" class="re-table">
  <tr>